 The STI-PA manages an active, secure list of approved STI-CAs in the form of their public key certificates.
 The STI-PA provides this list of approved STI-CAs to the service providers via a Hypertext Transfer Protocol Secure (HTTPS) interface.
 The SHAKEN-defined Secure Telephone Identity Verification Service (STI-VS) can then use a public key certificate to validate the root of the digital signature in the STI certificate by determining whether the STI-CA that issued the STI certificate is in the list of approved STI-CAs.
 Note that the details associated with the structure and management of this list require further specification, the details of which are outside the scope of this document.

-The STI-PA also maintains a distinct X.509-based PKI for digitally signing Service Provider Code tokens, which represent the credentials and validation of SPs.
-An SP uses this Service Code token, which is a signed JSON Web Token (JWT), for validation when requesting issuance of STI certificates from an approved STI-CA. The mechanism by which the SP acquires the Service Provider Code token is described in clause 6.3.4.
+The STI-PA also issues Service Provider Code (SPC) Tokens to SHAKEN Service Providers.
+The STI-PA maintains a distinct X.509 based PKI for digitally signing these Service Provider Code tokens.
+The SP uses the SPC Token during the ACME certificate ordering process to demonstrate to the issuing STI-CA that the SP has authority over the scope of the requested STI certificate.
+The mechanism by which the SP acquires the SPC token from the STI-PA is described in clause 6.3.4.1, while the structure of the SPC Token is described in section 6.3.4.2.

 The trust model for SHAKEN defines the STI-PA as the Trust Anchor for this token-based mechanism for validation of Service Providers within a national/regional administrative domain.
-For example, all STI certificates for the SP tokens in the United States would be associated with a single STI-PA Trust Anchor.
+For example, all STI certificates for the SPC tokens in the United States would be associated with a single STI-PA Trust Anchor.
 Other countries could have a different Trust Anchor.

 Secure Telephone Identity Certification Authority (STI-CA)